-Nevada is in a fourth consecutive year of extreme drought in 2015, and Stillwater NWR - and all water users in the Lahontan Valley - had a very limited water delivery from the Truckee-Carson Irrigation District.
-As of July 4, water users received about 20% of their annual allotments, and water deliveries ended for the season.
+Nevada has gone through its fourth consecutive year of extreme drought in 2015, and Stillwater NWR had very limited water deliveries from the Truckee-Carson Irrigation District.
+Water users in the Lahontan Valley received about 20% of their annual allotments between May and June.
 For Stillwater NWR, about 3000 acre-feet of water was delivered to the refuge sanctuary wetlands south of Division Road.
-With summer evaporative loss, these ponds will be dry by early Fall.
-(View refuge wetland water levels here).
-This will have an impact on wildlife, migratory birds and public use of the refuge.
-How severe, we don't know.
+Very little surface water remains on these ponds as Winter begins.
+This will have an impact on wildlife, migratory birds and public use on the refuge.
+How severe the impacts will be, we don't know.
 Keep checking this site for updated information on decisions that may affect public use of the refuge.

 Please be aware you may see fish, wildlife or birds in distress due to drought conditions and for the most part, there will be nothing that can be done.
-If you notice any sick or dead birds near water, please notify refuge authorities immediately at 775/423-5128 or 775-423-3171.
-Low water levels and high temperatures can create prime conditions for water-borne disease and refuge staff will be closely monitoring all wetlands and wildlife this season.
+If you notice any sick or dead birds near or in water, please notify refuge authorities immediately at 775/423-5128 or NV Dept of Wildlife at 775-423-3171.
 Do not handle any sick or dead birds, but note location for refuge staff.

 Wildlife-dependent recreation appropriate for and permitted at Stillwater NWR includes: wildlife observation, hunting, environmental education, interpretation and photography.
 Even though the drought may impact your visit, there is still much to observe and learn from this wild place.
 You will get a chance to observe how the web of life adapts and changes to these extremes.
 Nature has a way of figuring things out.